velotraveler/munkisuit/README.md

 ```
    catalogutil history [<APP-NAME> [<VERSION>]]
 ```
-Omitting <APP-NAME> lists out all of catalogutil's change history in the repository.
-Specifiying the <VERSION> will show history just for that particular version of the application.
+Omitting _APP-NAME_ lists out all of catalogutil's change history in the repository.
+Specifiying _VERSION_ will show history just for that particular version of the application.
 * If a scheduled job changes anything, notices from catalogtuil will appear in syslog, including the output of makecatalogs.